Taylorsville 9-year-old Donates Money for Trees

 Tanner set up the root beer float stand in his front yard, complete with a tracking chart showing how many he had sold.
 He ended up raising $726, which he presented to the City Council at their Aug.
 21 meeting.

-The city is matching the donation, and Mountain America Credit Union also is contributing an additional $200 toward the purchase of trees for the park.
+The city is matching the donation, and Mountain America Credit Union also is contributing an additional $300 toward the purchase of trees for the park.
 The trees will be installed at Bennion Park in October, along with a "little library" built by Taylorsville Eagle Scout Mitchel Harker and a new bench from the city.
+A small ceremony and ribbon cutting at the park is scheduled for 5 p.m. on Oct.
+10.

 "We are so proud of Tanner, and are grateful for his initiative" said Mayor Kristie Overson, who thanked Tanner in person at his stand and bought a float.
 "He is the perfect example of how small acts of service can make a big difference in our community."